nicolezuzunaga/nicolezuzunaga/README.md

 - 👯 I’m looking to collaborate on projects related to Innovation and Technology.

-- 📫 How to reach me: zponce.nicole@gmail.com / [LinkedIn] (https://www.linkedin.com/in/nicolezuzunaga/)
+- 📫 How to reach me: zponce.nicole@gmail.com / LinkedIn: https://www.linkedin.com/in/nicolezuzunaga/

 - 😄 Pronouns: She/Her